 Schools also have additional responsibilities in cases of suspected FGM, Peer on Peer abuse and children at risk of sexual exploitation.

 In such circumstances a formal referral to LA children's social care, the police or emergency medical services (if the child requires urgent medical attention) must not be delayed by the need for consultation with management or the nominated safeguarding children adviser, or the completion of an assessment.

-All practitioners in organisations with contact with children and members of their families must make a referral to LA children's social care if there evidence that a child or an unborn baby:
+All practitioners working in organisations with contact with children and members of their families must make a referral to LA children's social care if there evidence that a child or an unborn baby:

 - Is suffering significant harm through abuse or neglect;